 Rowan College of South Jersey3322 College Dr, Vineland, NJ 08360 (856) 691-8600

 Salem Community College460 Hollywood Ave, Penns Grove, NJ 08069 (856) 299-2100

 Union County College1033 Springfield Ave, Cranford, NJ 07016 (908) 709-7000

 Universal Training Institute174 Jefferson St, Perth Amboy, NJ 08861 (732) 826-0155

-As you can see, although several steps are involved in becoming an LPN in NJ, you can get where you need to be within a short period of time by knowing what to do.
+As you can see, although several steps are involved in becoming an LPN in New Jersey, you can get where you need to be within a short period of time by knowing what to do.
 Find a program and enroll today.